 Guarding Against The Threat of Terrorism

 Senator Gillibrand is fighting to protect New York’s share of antiterrorism funding through grant programs such as the Urban Area Security Initiative (UASI), and the transit and port security grant programs, which provide New York’s first responders with critical funding to secure our most vulnerable communities and infrastructure.
-Despite a nationwide cut to homeland security funding in Fiscal Year 2012, the amount of UASI funding for New York did not decrease.
+Also, in response to the rise in hate crimes, Senator Gillibrand has fought to increase the amount of funding for our local religious centers through the Non-Profit Security Grant program that helps these organizations install security for their structures.
 Senator Gillibrand will continue to work to ensure that federal antiterrorism funding is targeted to locations, such as New York, that bear the greatest threats against our safety and security.

 Providing Critical Tools To First Responders